GAMERYTDeveloper/Munetios-Calculator/README.md

 v1.2.0
 Major mobile responsiveness overhaul. v1.0.0
-Initial release of GAMERYT Calculator.
+Initial release of Muentios Calculator.
 📧 Contact
 This project was created by GAMERYTDeveloper.